-Corollary 9 (price transparency cum ban on loss-making card payments) Under mandated transparency, the card surcharge is always weakly below the marginal cost perceived by the merchant (i.e., no hold-ups occur).
-When merchant resistance is low (i.e., $v-c > \bar{\gamma}(\delta-\beta)$) there is excessive card usage, as $\tau^ < \gamma^ - \beta$, whereas efficiency requires $\tau^w = \gamma - \beta$.
-In this case, banning loss-making card payments increases welfare, reduces the equilibrium aggregate fee, and induces efficient card usage.44
+COROLLARY 9 (price transparency cum ban on loss-making card payments) Under mandated transparency, the card surcharge is always weakly below the marginal cost perceived by the merchant (i.e., no hold-ups occur).
+When merchant resistance is low (i.e., $v - c > \overline{\gamma}(\delta - \beta)$), there is excessive card usage, as, in equilibrium, $\tau < \gamma - \beta$, whereas efficiency requires $\tau = \gamma - \beta$.
+In this case, banning loss-making card payments increases welfare, reduces the equilibrium aggregate fee, and induces efficient card usage.56

-The condition for efficiency identified in Corollary 9 (namely, that $\gamma^w - \tau^w = \beta$) is a reinstatement of the "tourist or avoided cost test" developed in Rochet and Tirole (2011) in the context of card payment regulation.
-According to this test, the card surcharge should equal the "net" merchant fee incurred by the merchant: $\tau = \gamma - \beta$.
-This condition guarantees that the cardholder internalizes the merchant's welfare when choosing the payment method, and is thus the incarnation of the Pigouvian precept in the payment context.
-Yet, under mandated transparency, whenever merchant resistance is low, the consumer choice of payment method imposes a negative externality on the merchant, as $\gamma^ - \tau^ > \beta$ (i.e., the tourist test is violated in equilibrium).
+The condition for efficiency identified in Corollary 9 (namely, that $\gamma - \tau = \beta$) is a restatement of the "tourist or avoided cost test" developed in Rochet and Tirole (2011) in the context of card payment regulation.
+According to this test, the card surcharge should equal the "net" merchant fee incurred by the merchant: $\tau = \gamma - \beta$.57 This condition guarantees that the cardholder internalizes the merchant's welfare when choosing the payment method, and is thus the incarnation of the Pigouvian precept in the payment context.
+Yet, under mandated transparency, whenever merchant resistance is low, the consumer choice of payment method imposes a negative externality on the merchant, as $\gamma - \tau > \beta$ in equilibrium (i.e., the tourist test is violated).
 The ban on loss-making card payments from Corollary 9 restores efficiency, as it obliges the merchant to pass its fee through to consumers, which, in turn, induces the platform to reduce aggregate fees, and generates an unambiguous welfare improvement.
-For its simplicity, banning loss-making card payments is an attractive alternative to regulation that targets merchant fees (e.g., through caps on the interchange fee, as, for example, practiced in the European Union and the US).
-He can be a supplied to the entry of the card surchards and th
+For its simplicity, banning lossmaking card payments is an attractive alternative to regulation that targets merchant fees (e.g., through caps on the interchange fee, as, for example, practiced in the European Union and the US).58